Mud City Press

 "Sharing the Wealth" by Mark Henson.
 All rights, US and International, reserved by the artist.

 The carrying capacity of Earth is defined as the number of humans that can live sustainably on the planet.
 That is, live in equilibrium with themselves and Earth's natural resources indefinitely.
 This numerical population limit or carrying capacity is a function of a wide array of variables, all directly related to the standard of living the populace chooses.
 More can live with less.
 Less can live with more.
 The most basic standard of life is measured by what a populace eats.
 The United Nations Food and Agriculture Organization (FAO) uses 2,700 calories per day as a baseline figure for an individual's required nourishment.
-To enable this level of caloric intake for each and every human, indefinitely, involves close management of the way we tend the land.
+To enable this level of caloric intake for each and every human indefinitely, involves close management of the way we tend the land.
 Conservation of water, soil, and biodiversity is absolutely critical to the long-term health of the planet and those who live on it.

 Table of Contents